haxe-continuation/haxe-continuation/README.md

     haxelib install continuation

-Now you can use continuation in your code:
+Now you can use continuation in your project:

 Output to JavaScript: